ulbanata/algo_book/data_structures/queues.md

 # Queues

 Queues are like lines at an amusement park.
 As people get in line, they get in the back of it.
 Whenever someone gets to get on the ride, they leave the line from the front of it.
-The queue is an example of First-in, First-out data structure, where the first item that was added to the queue is the first item that is removed.
+The queue is an example of First-in, First-out data structure, where the first item that was added to the queue is the first item that is removed. <!-- This is in contrast to the Last In First Out of Stacks (always relate it back to what they learned earlier) -->

 While queues can be implemented using arrays, it is not the most efficient way.
 Let's look at what's happening with a queue to understand where the inefficiencies lie.